 Research shows that continuing education reduces employee turnover and directly impacts an organization’s bottom line.
 Catalyst 20/20 provides a mechanism for spurring a level of employee engagement that some businesses haven’t been able to offer.
 Launching this program is another way of connecting employers with solutions that meet their talent needs,” said Kimberly Wheeler, CAWD’s Director of Business Engagement.

-Interested businesses can email email@example.com to request an application or call Kimberly Wheeler at (919)856-6040 for full details.
+Interested businesses can email email@example.com to request an application or contact Kimberly Wheeler at (919)856-6040 or firstname.lastname@example.org for full details.

 The Capital Area Workforce Development Board has selected 3 priorities for the current, and next, fiscal year: Apprenticeship, Advocacy, and Advancing Youth (Unifying Goal.)